benhamill/benhamill.github.com/source/_posts/2013-04-28-social-justice-if-made-of-empathy.markdown

-So, I guess what I'm saying is: If someone near you points out that something you said is out of bounds, and you find yourself saying, "No, my gay friend always jokes around with me that way and he's not offended," then you are failing an empathy.
+So, I guess what I'm saying is: If someone near you points out that something you said is out of bounds, and you find yourself saying, "No, my gay friend always jokes around with me that way and he's not offended," then you are failing at empathy.
 At least from the standpoint of someone who is basically sitting on a mountain of privilege (me), social justice isn't about gay couples wanting to "ruin marriage" or women wanting to invade and displace all our special boys club professions and hobbies or whatever: It's about giving a shit